eidietrich/portfolio-site-jekyll/index.md

 order: -1
 ---

 ### Seasoned journalist
-I've spent years in professional newsrooms, learning the craft of public service journalism a story at a time.
-I've covered public meetings, political campaigns and court proceedings -- routine governance, community triumphs and the occasional tragedy.
+I've spent years as a newspaper reporter and freelance writer, covering public meetings, political campaigns and court proceedings -- routine governance, community triumps and the occaisional tragedy.
+I've learned how to listen and how to dig -- how to cajole information from reluctant bureacracies, make sense of tricky topics and write stories that hold leaders accountable for their decisions.

-When news breaks, I pick up the phone and make calls.
-When a story hits a nerve with readers, I take them.
-By listening on both counts, I've begun to understand the world and its people.
+### Problem solver

+I came to media with an engineering degree, training that taught me to approach the world with a solutions mindset.
+I do work that helps people understand and address their problems — cutting through murky situations to provide the clarity that supports productive conversations.

-### Part-time programmer
+### Data designer

-A self-taught developer and designer, I'm increasingly able to apply data analysis and visualization to my journalism, using code as a tool to complement my reporting and storytelling -- sometimes, even, on deadline.

-I routinely comb through public databases, federal statistics and GIS datasets to explore issues and generate story ideas.
-When confronted with complex topics like land use and public finance, I often turn to visual elements like maps, charts and interactive graphics.
+I augment my research and storytelling with computational tools, using code for data analysis, web development and graphic design.
+I comb through public databases, federal statistics and GIS datasets to explore complex issues like land use and public finance.
+And I translate those findings into professional quality visualizations, maps and web interactives – even when working on deadline.

-### Onetime engineer

-With a degree in civil engineering, I'm an infrastructure geek by inclination and solutions-minded by training.
-Working in international development and public health as a student taught me the import of basic services like drinking water.
-I've also learned by experience that physical infrastructure relies on human institutions -- the legal, financial and political systems that, when functioning well, provide a foundation for building prosperity.

-As a journalist, I'm most interested in that civic infrastructure — how it works, who it works for and what can be done to help it work better.
-While those topics rarely produce easy headlines, I'm learning the art of making important truths compelling -- using multimedia, narrative and analytic insight to to tell stories to help my readers grapple with hard things.